-The men’s race was uncertain for most of the time, as the lead changed many times with André Jonsson, Dmitry Mityaev and Jonathan Albon exchanging positions with Marco De Gasperi, Pau Capell, Pere Aurell and Franco Collé chasing the group.
+The men’s race was uncertain for most of the time, with André Jonsson, Dmitry Mityaev and Jonathan Albon exchanging the lead with Marco De Gasperi, Pau Capell, Pere Aurell and Franco Collé chasing the group.

 The three leaders finally conquered the podium, with Albon crossing the finish line in 5h47’57”, followed by Sweden’s André Jonsson in 5h54’43” and Russian Dmitry Mityaev just two minutes behind.

 “This race is almost designed for me!” commented Albon, 2017 winner.
 “I feel very comfortable with such varied terrain.
 I knew the race and was in control of the top guys all the time.
 Then, in the river, I pushed and took the lead until the finish.
 I’m very, very pleased to win the first MRSWS race of the season.
 It’s been a great start!”
 Albon was 2017 Overall Ranking champion and is aiming for this year’s Sky Extra and Overall Ranking titles.

 Jonsson, with the his usual smile, said, “I’m very proud of my race.
 I started controlling on the first uphill, then had to slow down a bit when Jonathan [Albon] caught me.
 It was perfect to have him in front on the downhill.
 After the river, I felt strong again and overtook Marco and Dmitry to finally close second.
 I’m thrilled!”